 A series of laboratory test were conducted to examine the performance characteristics (linearity and precision), of the test sensor in varying concentrations of two different reference turbidity standards (SDVB and formazin), at varying temperature and ambient light conditions.
 Concentrations of the reference solution were measured by independent analysis on a Hach 2100AN Turbidimeter using US EPA Method 180.1 and formazin standards.
 Tests were performed over a concentration range of approximately 0 - 500 NTU for both SDVB (Fig. 1) and formazin (Fig. 2) solutions.
 Tests were conducted at three different temperatures, 4, 15, and 32 °C, with two independent tests being conducted at 15 °C as an additional test of precision.
-The instrument was set to autorange the signal and collect 30x1s burst samples per minute.
-Following at 10 minute equilibration period at least 450 measurements were recorded at each test condition to assess instrument performance.
-Instrument response was linear over at least 0-100 NTU, but response factor varied with particle type, closely matching formazin induced turbidity (Fig. 2), but underestimating SDVB induced turbidity by around 23%.
-This observed difference in response to standard particles should be taken as an end-user caution; the relative NTU value reported by an instrument will depend on what reference particles were used for calibration.
+The instrument detection range was set to 0-100 NTU and the sample rate was set to 9 per minute.
+Following a 10 minute equilibration period at least 135 measurements were recorded at each test condition to assess instrument performance.
+Instrument response was linear over at least 0-80 NTU, and exhibited a ca. 12% higher response factor for formazin induced turbidity compared to SDVB induced turbidity.
+The differences in detector response to standard particles should be taken as an end-user caution; the relative NTU value reported by an instrument will depend on what reference particles were used for calibration.
 Users are encouraged to conduct rigorous field calibrations appropriate for the local system being monitored.

-Variation in measurement precision was assessed by cross plotting the calculated standard deviation of 600 consecutive burst measurements versus the mean signal for a selected subset of test conditions.
-For the SDVB test, the signal noise ranged between 10% to 0.1% of the measured signal across the turbidity test range (Fig. 1B); with no apparent effect due to either temperature or the magnitude of turbidity over this range.
-For the formazin test, the signal noise ranged from 5% to 0.2% of the measured signal across the turbidity test range and no dependence on temperature was apparent (Fig. 2B).
+Variation in measurement precision was assessed by cross plotting the calculated standard deviation of 270 consecutive burst measurements versus the mean signal for a selected subset of test conditions.
+For the SDVB test, the signal noise ranged from 30% to 0.1% of the measured signal across the turbidity test range (Fig. 1B); with no apparent dependence on either temperature or the magnitude of turbidity over the range of test conditions.
+For the formazin test, the signal noise ranged from 19% to <0.1% of the measured signal across the turbidity test range and no dependence on temperature was apparent (Fig. 2B).
 However, there was a monotonic increase in the variance with increasing formazin turbidity.
 It is likely that this increased variance was due to the presence of particle aggregates in the test solution as more formazin was added.
-As this variance was still very small compared to the measurement signal, the instrument still accurately measured the high turbidity test concentrations (Fig. 2A).

-The influence of ambient light to instrument response was evaluated by comparing instrument response under complete darkness versus response measured under light intensities of approximately 400-500 $\mu$ mol quanta m-2 s-1 over a range of 0 - 110 NTU for both the SDVB and formazin solutions (Fig. 3).
+The influence of ambient light to instrument response was evaluated by comparing instrument response under complete darkness versus response measured under light intensities of approximately 400-500 μ mol quanta m-2 s-1 over a range of 0 - 110 NTU for both the SDVB and formazin solutions (Fig. 3).
 The dark and light measurements were conducted back to back once the instrument was equilibrated for 10 minutes at the new test conditions.
-Data points represent the mean and standard deviation (indistinguishable on plots at size scale of symbols) of 30 x 1 second burst samples recorded every minute for at least 15 minutes post equilibration.
+Data points represent the mean and standard deviation (indistinguishable on plots at size scale of symbols) of at least 15 minutes of measurements following equilibration at each test condition.
 There was no measurable difference in instrument response between light and dark test conditions over the complete range of concentrations tested.